Fabaceae: Evolution

 The order Fabales contains around 7.3% of eudicot species and the greatest part of this diversity is contained in just one of the four families that the order contains: Fabaceae.
 This clade also includes the families Polygalaceae, Surianaceae and Quillajaceae and its origins date back 94 to 89 million years, although it started its diversification 79 to 74 million years ago.
-In fact, the Fabaceae have diversified during the early tertiary to become a ubiquitous part of the modern earth's biota, along with many other families belonging to the flowering plants.
+The Fabaceae diversified during the Paleogene to become a ubiquitous part of the modern earth's biota, along with many other families belonging to the flowering plants.

 The Fabaceae have an abundant and diverse fossil record, especially for the Tertiary period.
 Fossils of flowers, fruit, leaves, wood and pollen from this period have been found in numerous locations.
 The earliest fossils that can be definitively assigned to the Fabaceae appeared in the early Palaeocene (approximately 65 million years ago).
 Representatives of the 3 sub-families traditionally recognised as being members of the Fabaceae – Cesalpinioideae, Papilionoideae and Mimosoideae – as well as members of the large clades within these sub-families – such as the genistoides – have been found in periods later, starting between 55 and 50 million years ago.
 In fact, a wide variety of taxa representing the main lineages in the Fabaceae have been found in the fossil record dating from the middle to the late Eocene, suggesting that the majority of the modern Fabaceae groups were already present and that a broad diversification occurred during this period.
 Therefore, the Fabaceae started their diversification approximately 60 million years ago and the most important clades separated 50 million years ago.
 The age of the main Cesalpinioideae clades have been estimated as between 56 and 34 million years and the basal group of the Mimosoideae as 44 ± 2.6 million years.
 The division between Mimosoideae and Faboideae is dated as occurring between 59 and 34 million years ago and the basal group of the Faboideae as 58.6 ± 0.2 million years ago.
 It has been possible to date the divergence of some of the groups within the Faboideae, even though diversification within each genus was relatively recent.
 For instance, Astragalus separated from the Oxytropis 16 to 12 million years ago.
 In addition, the separation of the aneuploid species of Neoastragalus started 4 million years ago.
 Inga, another genus of the Papilionoideae with approximately 350 species, seems to have diverged in the last 2 million years.